The Godsend (film): Plot

-Alan and Kate Marlowe are out an walk with their kids, Davy, Lucy, Sam, and baby Matthew.
-Kate meets a pregnant stranger and she comes home with them.
-It is apparent that Alan finds something "off" about her right away, as she intensely stares at him, but he does not say anything.
+Alan and Kate Marlowe are out for a walk with their kids, Davy, Lucy, Sam, and baby Matthew.
+Kate meets a pregnant stranger, and she comes home with them.
+It is apparent that Alan finds something "off" about her right away as she intensely stares at him, but he does not say anything.
 Left briefly unattended, she cuts their telephone line.
 Alan is about to drive her home, but she goes into labor, and Kate helps her deliver a baby girl.
 The next day, Kate sees the woman is gone, having abandoned the child with them.
 Despite Alan's reservations, Kate wants to keep the baby, whom they name Bonnie.
 Later on, they find Matthew dead in a playpen with Bonnie.

 At a family picnic, Davy and Bonnie wander off, and they search for them desperately.
 Kate finds Bonnie on the bank of a creek with scratches on her hands, while Alan finds that Davy has drowned in the creek.
-Alan attempts to perform CPR on Davy, but is unsuccessful.
+Alan attempts to perform CPR on Davy but is unsuccessful.
 Later, Kate and Alan agree that the scratches on Bonnie must have been from Davy saving her.
-Bonnie starts to break things and Sam gets blamed for them, despite him saying he did not do it.
+Bonnie starts to break things, and Sam gets blamed for them, despite him saying he did not do it.
 Kate attributes this to Sam's jealousy of Bonnie.
 One day, the family is playing hide and seek and Alan finds Sam dead in a barn.
 Later, Alan finds Bonnie's ribbon next to where Sam's body was.

-The Marlowes begin to receive letters accusing them of killing their children and Kate falls into a depression.
+The Marlowes begin to receive letters accusing them of killing their children, and Kate falls into a depression.
 When a reporter comes to their house and upsets Kate, Alan agrees to move the family to London.
-Bonnie becomes ill with the mumps, and purposely kisses Alan as he takes a nap.
-He becomes ill with the mumps too, and has a flashback in a dream, to the circumstances of the deaths of his sons, and Bonnie being nearby in each one.
+Bonnie becomes ill with the mumps and purposely kisses Alan as he takes a nap.
+He becomes ill with the mumps too and has a flashback in a dream to the circumstances of the deaths of his sons and Bonnie being nearby in each one.